 But going all the way to the Tenbury Wells Auctions is not recommended if you just want a few sprigs for the living room.
 If you want smaller amounts of genuine British (mainly English, but the mistletoe region does extend into Wales in lowland Gwent) mistletoe in freshly-picked condition then you need to look at other options.

 If you’re online (which you are if you’re reading this!) then your best bet might be to try one of the specialist mistletoe mail order sites that have appeared in the last few years, catalysed by the original Tenbury English Mistletoe Enterprise website I helped set-up back in 2005.
-That partnership no longer exists but there are several spin-offs, including my current recommendation, The English Mistletoe Shop, pictured right.
+That partnership no longer exists but there are several spin-offs, which you can find by searching online i

 Not in Britain?